-This section is devoted to proving the exponential stabilization for the system \eqref{12} in $L^{2}(\R)$.
-In this way, first, we prove the result for the linear system and, after that, we extend to the nonlinear one.
-To do that consider the following Lyapunov functionals
+This section is devoted to the proof of the exponential stability of the system \eqref{12} in $L^{2}(\R)$.
+First, we prove the result for the linear system, and then we extend it to the nonlinear one.
+To do this, we consider the following Lyapunov functional: